sdmalek44/little-shop-redux/README.md

 ### Iteration 9 - Items Dashboard

-Create an item dashboard route.
+Create an items dashboard route.
 When you visit `/items-dashboard` you should be shown a page with the following information:

 * Total count of items
-* Average price per item.
+* Average price per item
-* Most recently created item.
+* Most recently created item
-* Oldest item.
+* Oldest item

 ### Iteration 10 - Merchants Dashboard